 Returns a specified number of characters from the start of a text string.

 From the description of the LEFT function, you might have understood that this function will help you extract a string from the beginning (left) of a text.
-All you need to do is to set the text and the number of characters you want.
+Thus, all you need to do is to set the text and the number of characters you want.

-Here from the Employee Id-Name column, we will extract the id portion.
-The ID number consists of 4 characters.
-So our formula will be
+Here from the Employee Id-Name column, we will extract the Id portion.

 Since we need to look for a specific character, our formula will be a nested one.
 We will use the SEARCH function along with LEFT.